chochimus/PY100-exercises/reading_documentation/ex8.md

 and after base specifiers like 0x.

-So, in order to write a large integer in a way that makes it easier to read we simply use underscores where commas would usually be written, eg:
+So, in order to write a large integer in a way that makes it easier to read, we simply use underscores in-place of commas:
 ```321,414``` should be written ```321_414```